nesfit/ICS/Lectures/Lecture_04/Lecture.md

 ### Persistence Scenarios - Disconnected  Scenario
 * **Used in this course**
 * **Different instances of the context are used** to retrieve and save entities to the database
-* Instance of the dbcontext is **disposed after retrieving data** and a new instance is created to save entities to the database
+* An instance of `DbContext` is **disposed after retrieving data**, and a new instance is created to save entities to the database
 * Complex because an instance of the context does not track entities
 * Useful in web applications or applications with a remote database
 * *Pros*
   * Utilizes fewer resources compared to the connected scenario
-  * DB connection is disposed frequenty, not long living, except [ DbContext pooling](https://learn.microsoft.com/en-us/ef/core/performance/advanced-performance-topics?tabs=with-di%2Cexpression-api-with-constant#dbcontext-pooling)
+  * The DB connection is disposed frequently and is not long-lived, except with [ DbContext pooling](https://learn.microsoft.com/en-us/ef/core/performance/advanced-performance-topics?tabs=with-di%2Cexpression-api-with-constant#dbcontext-pooling)
 * *Cons*
-  * Need to set an appropriate state to each entity before saving
+  * You need to set an appropriate state for each entity before saving
   * Performs *slower* than the connected scenario

 +++